Capp3/n8n-fineopinion/docs/airtable-setup.md

 **Add URLHash:** 7.
 Click "+ Add field" 8.
 Type: **Single Line Text** 9.
 Name: `URLHash` 10.
 Check "Don't allow duplicate values" ✅

+> **⚠️ Important - Deduplication Strategy:**
+> The unique constraints on URL and URLHash **prevent duplicates at the database level**, but Airtable doesn't have a "skip if exists" feature when creating records.
+Instead, **we handle deduplication in the n8n workflow** (Module 1, Sub-Task 1.4) by querying Airtable BEFORE attempting to insert.
+If a record with the same URLHash exists, we skip that article entirely.
+This prevents duplicate insert errors.

 **Add Source:** 11.
 Click "+ Add field" 12.
 Type: **Single Select** 13.
 Name: `Source` 14.
 Add options: `economist`, `bloomberg`, `reuters`, `marketwatch` 15.
 Choose colors for each

 **Add PubDate:** 16.
 Click "+ Add field" 17.
 Type: **Date** 18.
 Name: `PubDate` 19.
 Date format: **Friendly** (e.g., "October 9, 2025") 20.
 Include time: **Yes** ✅ 21.
 Time format: **24 hour** 22.
 GMT offset: **Use same timezone for all collaborators**